hacksu/How-To-Python/README.md

 ![](images/file-explorer-powershell.png)

 Mac OS X has one terminal application.
 It is called "Terminal."
 You are going to need to open it and then switch what folder is open in it.
 To do that, open the Terminal, type the letters "cd" and then a space, and then drag the folder you're working with from the Finder into the terminal window.
-Then hit enter. "cd" stands for Change Directory; "directory" is a synonym for "folder"; and so this will make your Terminal change over to the folder you drug into it, whose path should have appeared there.
+Then hit enter. (cd stands for "change directory.")

 If you're on Linux, I'm assuming you know what you're doing.
 Good luck, or ask someone else here and see what happens.

-A terminal, also called a command prompt or a shell, is a program that lets you enter text-based commands into a text area called the command line that execute programs; if you're used to opening programs on OS X or Windows, this is just like, typing the program's name to run it instead of double-clicking on it.
-The advantage over the double-clicking thing is that you can enter detailed commands after a program's name that specify what you want it to do very straightforwardly, without like menus and stuff.
-Programmers love command line interfaces, in part because it's easier to automate textual commands than it is to automate mouse movements and clicks, and also because it's just a simpler way to run programs to some people's minds.
-We're going to use this to run our Python program, but also, pretty much any program that you write can be executed using the command line and it's often the simplest way.
-You can compile and run C++ programs that you write in university CS classes using these same basic tools.
-We're going to write a program here in the text editor that you opened; it will look like this:
+Programmers like to run programs by typing the programs' names into command lines instead of double-clicking on icons for them because it's easier to specify options and automate things that way.
+This is how we're going to run our Python programs, but also, pretty much any program that you write can be executed using the command line; you can compile and run the C++ programs that you write in university CS classes using the same basic method.
+We're going to write a program here in the text editor that you opened.
+It will look like this:

 ```python
 print("Hello, World!")
 ```

 Write that, and then save it.
-Then, run it in the command line by typing `python inventory.py`.
+Then, leave the text editor open, but run your new program in the command line by typing `python inventory.py`.
 (If you're on a Linux operating system that previously used old versions of Python, you might have to specify the version you want by using `python3 inventory.py` instead.)

 Did that work?
 If it did: great!
 The boring part is over.
 Now we can start programming.
 The hardest part of running Python programs is always the setup, even in this case where it's a really simple one.

-You may have noticed that we have written a computer program now.
-The computer program outputs the words "Hello, World" into the command line in which it was run.
-The word "print" in computer programming actually means "output this text to the command line," because we have changed the output device of our programs from printers to screens but kept the name for creating the output the same.
+You may have noticed that we have now written a computer program.
+It outputs the words "Hello, World" into the command line in which it was run.
+The word "print" in computer programming actually means "output this text to the command line;" it used to involve printers, but since then, screens were invented.
 The punctuation requirements here are pretty specific: you have to have the word "print", an open parenthesis, a quotation mark, some text, a closing quotation mark, and a closing parenthesis.
 All of this punctuation is part of a system: I promise.
 And now we can start to pull it apart and understand how it works.

 We've technically written a computer program, but it's not a very impressive one.
 I don't want to write a program to output some text to the command line; I want to write a program to keep track of my collection of gamer mice.
 To do that, I'm going to create my first variable.
 You're probably vaguely familiar with the concept of variables from algebra.
-In programming, we use them as follows: we pick a variable name, like "mouse", and we store some data under it.
+In programming, we don't really solve for them, we just put them to work: we pick a variable name, like "mouse", and we store some data under it.

 ```python
 mouse = "Logitech G502 HERO SE"
 ```

-The data we are storing here is called a string.
-A string is the computer word for "some text."
-You can create a string by putting some text in quotation marks.
+If you put some text in quotation marks, you create a string, which is a type of data that you can have in a program.
 The quotation marks mean, "this text is here purely to be used as data; it does not contain commands or instructions or stuff the program needs to do."
-We are assigning this data to a variable called "mouse" by putting the variable name, then an equals sign, then the data.
+Equals signs assign data to variable names.
 You probably get the idea.
 Now, I want to change the print statement.
 Instead of printing out Hello, World, I want to print the name of my mouse.
-I can do that without retyping that whole long thing, like this:
+I can do that without retyping the mouse's name by using the variable like this:

 ```python
 print(mouse)
 ```

 Run this program on the command line by typing `python inventory.py` (or maybe `python3 inventory.py`.)
-As you can see, whereas before, we were printing a string, now we are printing a variable, and we are getting the string that was stored under or in that variable.
+As you can see, whereas before we were printing a string, we are now printing a variable, and we are getting the string that was stored in that variable.
 In general, variable names give you a way to refer to data without writing all the data out.
 Change it and try this again:

 ```python
 mouse = "Chuck E. Cheese"